Alexis M.,

 Use standard formats.
 SQL, JSON, CSV - not proprietary database engines.

-In the Team
+In the team

-If possible: Train generic concepts.
+If possible, train generic concepts.
 SQL, REST APIs, Terraform - not tool-specific knowledge.

 When Lock-in Is Okay

-Let me be honest: Some lock-in is not only acceptable - it is strategically sensible.
+Let me be honest: some lock-in is not only acceptable - it is strategically sensible.

 The difference:

-Accidental Lock-in - happens out of ignorance, no alternative evaluated.
+Accidental lock-in - happens out of ignorance, no alternative evaluated.

-Self-inflicted Lock-in - "We simply never planned."
+Self-inflicted lock-in - "We just never planned for it."

 The first is okay.
 The second and third are not.